gearglow/ReptiliaWithATwist/The List.md

 ### Changes and Adjustments

-> + Make A Wish: What if Harry really was just that good?
->+ Can't keep timeline memories, but can train up in the afterlife and keep that.
+> + Can't keep timeline memories, but can train up in the afterlife and keep that.
 >   + Training includes mind magics
->+ Can make a plan with whichever advisors are desired.
+> + Can make a plan with whichever advisors are desired.
 The plan lives in Harry's mindscape and can only be accessed during occlumentic meditation.
->+ Death (Eleanor?) grants a boon: limited precognition so Harry (almost) always sees a direct attack coming far enough in advance to counter it.
-This might just be on an instinctive level, or it might go so far as to be a full-blown vision, depending on the attack.
->+ No way is Eleanor getting fired, but she's a romantic at heart (and *really* wants to hook up with Destiny if she can help her latest pet project along).
+> + No way is Eleanor getting fired, but she's a romantic at heart (and *really* wants to hook up with Destiny if she can help her latest pet project along).
+> + Voldemort's defeat is not the reason for being sent back.
+Magic is dying out due to a stagnant and oppressive society, and Harry is uniquely placed to fix it -- by any means necessary.